Our Products

 Are the products safe to use in the microwave and dishwasher?

-Whether or not the product can be used in a microwave oven or dishwasher depends on the product, so please check the "Product Details" on the product page.
-Please refer to the below picture as an example.
+Whether a product can be used in a microwave oven or dishwasher depends on the product.
+Please check the “Product Details” on each product page.
+Please refer to the picture below as an example.

 Please do not use products containing gold or silver, as sparks will fly.